gobicycle/bicycle/technical_notes.md

 Use `/v1/withdrawal/service/jetton`.
 It makes withdrawal of all Jettons from Jetton wallet (not deposit) to hot wallet.

 ## Calibration parameters
-TODO: List of recommended fee presets for Mainnet and Testnet
 ### TESTNET
 Single highload message Jetton transfer to not deployed Jetton wallet (SCALE Jetton):
 - transfer message value - 0.1 TON